Suzuki M engine: M18A

-The M18A is based on the previous M16a, with a larger bore.
+The M18A is based on the M16A, with a larger bore.
+It is the only M-series engine to use a different bore.
 It displaces 1796 cc; bore and stroke is 83x83 mm.
 This engine has a variable valve timing valvetrain.
 With a 9.6:1 compression ratio, it produces 125 PS at 5,500 rpm and 170 Nm at 4,200 rpm.

-Due to the engine block being based on the same casting, a M16a cylinder head can be bolted onto a M18a shortblock with minor modifications.
-This has been done by tuners, by installing a M18a block with the stock internals (crank, pistons and rods) in a Suzuki Swift Sport, in order to have more torque on the whole rev band.
+Due to the engine block being based on the same casting, a M16A cylinder head can be bolted onto a M18a shortblock with minor modifications.
+This has been done by tuners, by installing a M18A block with the stock internals (crank, pistons and rods) in a Suzuki Swift Sport, in order to have more torque on the whole rev band.